dbp/website/essays/2018-01-01-home-backups.markdown

 ### Hardware

-- $70 - [Raspberry Pi 3](http://amzn.to/2zggJoh) (That's an affiliate link.
-Here's [one that isn't](https://www.amazon.com/CanaKit-Raspberry-Complete-Starter-Kit/dp/B0778CZ97B/)).
+- $70 - Raspberry Pi 3.
 This consumes very little power (a little over 1W without the disks, probably around 10W with them spinning, more like 3W when they are idling), takes up very little space, but seems plenty fast enough to act as a file server.
 That price includes a case, heat-sink, SD card, power adaptor, etc. If